Baldur’s Gate 3 Barbarian Wild Magic Build And Subclass Guide

 Hands: Dark Justiciar Gauntlets – This allows the wearer to deal additional necrotic damage of up to 4.
 Wearers of the gloves also get +1 in Strength Saving Throws.

-Trident: Ketheric’s Warhammer – This warhammer deals 1d8 bludgeoning damage with one hand and 1d10 bludgeoning damage when wieleded with two hands.
+Main Hand Weapon: Ketheric’s Warhammer – This Warhammer deals 1d8 bludgeoning damage with one hand and 1d10 bludgeoning damage when wielded with two hands.
 Moreover, you will deal 1d4 Psychic Damage on top of your normal hits.

 Barbarian Wild Magic Build Level Progression in Baldur’s Gate 3

-Level 2: In this level, you will get a feature (Danger Sense) and an action (Reckless Attack).
-With Danger Sense, you can sense any danger nearby or things not going according to your plan.
+Danger Sense class feature, Reckless Attack action With Danger Sense, you can sense any danger nearby or if things are not going according to your plan.
 Against spells and traps, you will get an advantage on Dexterity saving throws.
 Reckless Attack allows you and your enemy to have an advantage against each other on Attack Rolls.

-Level 5: In level 5, two new features (Extra Attack and Fast Movement) unlock.
-You will get to strike again for free, and your movement speed increases.
+Extra Attack and fast movement class features You will get to strike again for free, and your movement speed increases.

-Level 9: You will get a class feature (Brutal Critical) and an action (Bolstering Magic: level 3 spell slot).
-Brutal Critical allows you to strike more swiftly, and if you perform a critical strike, you will get a chance to roll a damaged dice with a critical dice.
+Brutal Critical class feature, Bolstering Magic: Level 3 spell slot sub-class feature Brutal Critical allows you to strike more swiftly, and if you perform a critical strike, you will get a chance to roll a damaged dice with a critical dice.

-Level 11: A new class feature (Relentless Rage) unlocks at his level.
-While in Rage, if your hit points reach zero, they will increase to one, so you won’t be down.
-You can use it once after a short rest.
+11 Relentless Rage class feature Meanwhile, in Rage, if your HP reaches zero, it will automatically increase to one, so you won’t be down.
+You can use it once per long rest.